Mierdin/intro-to-kubernetes-workshop/labs/kuberentes-controller-pod.md

 ```

 Copy certs
+(Note that this is slightly less than ideal from a security perspective, we should create a separate CA for this.
+But for simplicity, we're using this)
 ```
 sudo cp apiserver-key.pem apiserver.pem ca.pem ca-key.pem /var/lib/kubernetes/
 ```

 Create the Kubernetes controller pod manifest:

+LOOKIE HERE - THIS IS A SAMPLE POD MANIFEST

 ```
 curl -O https://storage.googleapis.com/configs.kuar.io/kube-controller-pod.yaml